 Some people still need an old version of Internet Explorer to connect to certain websites.
 For example, you might use an internal business website that requires an outdated version of IE. If you must use Internet Explorer for some things, don’t use it for everything — open it only to use that specific website and use another browser most of the time.

-If you’re still using Internet Explorer 8, you should have switched to Firefox, Chrome, or Opera long ago.
-These browsers support Windows XP properly, while Microsoft holds back new versions of Internet Explorer as a reward for upgrading to new versions of Windows.
+If you’re still using Internet Explorer 8, you should have switched to Firefox or Opera long ago.
+These browsers continue to support Windows XP properly, while Microsoft holds back new versions of Internet Explorer as a reward for upgrading to new versions of Windows.

 Which Browser Will You Use on Windows XP?

 The browser scene isn’t great on Windows XP, but at least you still have options.

 Never thought it would be the internet browsers that would make windows XP computers obsolete.